ADD/ADHD

 Watermark

-Marc, 28, doesn’t understand why staying focused at work is so difficult, while Julie, 12, struggles to finish her homework at home.
+Marc, 28, doesn’t understand why staying focused at work is so difficult, while Coralie, 12, struggles to finish her homework at home.

 Common ADHD Symptoms